npm/npmo-docs/troubleshooting/faq.md

 Alternatively, you can force the Docker daemon to automatically start with the overlay/overlay2 driver by editing the Docker config file and adding the `—-storage-driver=overlay` flag to the `DOCKER_OPTS` line.

-Your choice of storage driver can affect the performance of your npm Enterprise server.
-So it’s important to understand the different storage driver options available and select the right one for your application.
+Your choice of storage driver can affect the performance of your npm Enterprise server, so it’s important to understand the different storage driver options available and select the right one for your application.

 We recommend that you use the `overlay` driver, rather than `devicemapper`; for help configuring this [please see the following tutorial](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/#configure-docker-with-the-overlayoverlay2-storage-driver)

 ## Why use npm Enterprise?

-1. npm Enterprise is single tenant vs. multi tenant -- which is important for companies with advanced compliance needs. npm Enterprise also allows you to have any number of scopes, and provides its own website, which can be useful for large organizations.
+1. npm Enterprise is single tenant vs. multi tenant -- which is important for companies with advanced compliance needs. npm Enterprise also allows you to have any number of scopes and provides its own website, which can be useful for large organizations.

 2. npm Enterprise allows you to run npm’s infrastructure behind your company’s firewall.

-3. Integration with the *Node Security Platform* provides package-level analysis to assist enterprise customers with security risk mitigation.
+3. Integration with the *Node Security Platform* provides package-level analysis to assist Enterprise customers with security risk mitigation.

    Read more about it on our [blog](http://blog.npmjs.org/post/146943134240/npm-add-ons) and this [Node Security Platform article.](https://medium.com/node-security/announcing-npm-enterprise-security-add-on-6dde303efb9f).

-4. Significantly improve the efficiency of your development process making it easier to share documentation and code, streamline your build process, and breakup your monolithic code-bases into individual packages that are easier to maintain.
+4. Significantly improve the efficiency of your development process, making it easier to share documentation and code, streamline your build process, and breakup your monolithic code-bases into individual packages that are easier to maintain.

 5. Control access to packages and the website via the following supported authentication types: